quantprofessionals/eduquant.nl/content/courses/MoC/index.md

 The material will be taught through active learning and spaced repetition with a focus on acquiring problem-solving strategies for relevant and realistic case studies.

-### Active learning

-Extensive research [^1]<sup>, </sup>[^2]<sup>, </sup>[^3]<sup>, </sup>[^4]<sup>, </sup>[^5]<sup>, </sup>[^6] has shown that active, problem-driven learning strategies stimulate active engagement and are more effective than passive strategies.
-At eduquant, course participants actively participate in solving problems and working out mini-projects right from the start, after the first 10 minutes of introduction.
-Background material and theory is presented only afterwards, as part of the discussion and treatment of the solutions and outcomes of the problems.
-This ensures that students have an active interest in, and an immediate context for, the theoretical material being presented.

-### Spaced repetition

-Another core element of the eduquant teaching strategy is the use of spaced sessions with retrieval practice, which has been shown [^7]<sup>, </sup>[^8] to consistently benefit long-term retention.
-The material is treated over the course of several sessions, rather than in a consecutive full-day schedule.
-After the first session, participants will be challenged to retrieve material treated in earlier sessions.

-### Case studies

-At eduquant we believe specialist professionals are best helped by acquiring problem solving strategies for problems they are likely to encounter in their professional practice, rather than theoretical knowledge.
-Based on [our extensive experience]({{< ref "/#about" >}} "About us") as risk modellers, consultants, supervisors and researchers, we develop case studies that are highly relevant, realistic and close to the type of problems participants are likely to encounter in their profession, at any level of mastery.
-The outcome of the cases studies are discussed in a plenary session with additional context and theoretical background.
-Based on [our extensive experience]({{< ref "/#about" >}} "About us") as risk modellers, consultants, supervisors and researchers, we develop case studies that are highly relevant, realistic and close to the type of problems participants are likely to encounter in their profession, at any level of mastery.
-The outcome of the cases studies are discussed in a plenary session with additional context and theoretical background.

-[^1]: R. R. Hake, Interactive-engagement vs. traditional methods: A six-thousand-student survey of mechanics test data for introductory physics courses.
-Am.
-J. Phys.
-66, 64–74 (1998).
-[^2]: C. H. Crouch, E. Mazur, Peer instruction: Ten years of experience and results.
-Am.
-J. Phys.
-69, 970–977 (2001).
-[^3]: L. Deslauriers, E. Schelew, C. Wieman, Improved learning in a large-enrollment physics class.
-Science 332, 862–864 (2011).
-[^4]: S. Freeman et al., Active learning increases student performance in science, engineering, and mathematics.
-Proc.
-Natl.
-Acad.
-Sci.
-U.S.A.
-111, 8410–8415 (2014).
-[^5]: J. M. Fraser et al., Teaching and physics education research: Bridging the gap.
-Rep. Prog.
-Phys.
-77, 032401 (2014).
-[^6]: L. Deslauriers, C. Wieman, Learning and retention of quantum concepts with different teaching methods.
-Phys.
-Rev. ST Phys.
-Educ.
-7, 010101 (2011).

-[^7]: Karpicke, Jeffrey & Bauernschmidt, Althea.
-(2011).
-Spaced Retrieval: Absolute Spacing Enhances Learning Regardless of Relative Spacing.
-Journal of experimental psychology.
-Learning, memory, and cognition.
-37. 1250-7.
-10.1037/a0023436.
-[^8]: Agarwal, P. K., Nunes, L., & Blunt, J. (2019, October 29).
-Retrieval Practice Consistently Benefits Student Learning: A Systematic Review of Applied Research in Schools and Classrooms.

 #### Example case studies